mle86/php-enum/doc/Exceptions.md

     Implemented by all exception classes in this library.

 * **[`EnumValueException`](../src/Exception/EnumValueException.php)**
-    Thrown in case of an invalid invalid value.
+    Thrown in case of an invalid value.